adnanzameer/AdvancedTaskManager/README.md

-﻿# Advanced Task Manager
+# Advanced Task Manager

-Currently the User notification and Tasks (Awaiting Review) are disconnected and provide very basic information to the editors.
+Currently, the User notification and Tasks (Awaiting Review) are disconnected and provide very basic information to the editors.

 ![Tasks pane](assets/docsimages/image001.png)

 ![User notification](assets/docsimages/image003.png)

 The idea behind this project is two-fold.
 The first purpose is to build a more versatile Content Approval Sequence (Awaiting Review) task management gadget to extend the information available to the editors.
-The second purpose is to combine user notifications with task and empower Content Approvers to act on their tasks within single interface.
+The second purpose is to combine user notifications with tasks and empower Content Approvers to act on their tasks within a single interface.

 ![Advanced Task Manager](assets/docsimages/image005.png)

 The gadget provides the following information about the task to the Editor:
 * Content Name
-* Content Type
+* Content-Type
 * Type
 * Submitted Date/Time
 * Started By